RMChapple/TableauHurricaneDashboard/README.md

 **I do not own this dataset**, and this edited version is supplied for the purposes of education only.

 The original HURDAT2 dataset is available from NOAA here: <http://www.nhc.noaa.gov/data/>
+They do wonderful work, and I have nothing but gratitude to them for making their data publicly available.

 ### HurricanesDashboard.twbx
 This Tableau Packaged Workbook contains the completed dashboard and worksheets.
 Feel free to download and explore!